dgaydukov/cert-aws/sa/files/sa.md

 It uses connectionless service model using UDP.
 It is implemented with two UDP port numbers for its operations which are the same as for the bootstrap protocol (BOOTP).
 UDP port number 67 is the destination port of a server, and UDP port number 68 is used by the client.
 * POP3 (Post Office Protocol Version 3, 110, POP3S-995) - work on get-and-delete principle.
 Client connect to server, download new mails, and sent delete message to server
 * IMAP (Internet Message Access Protocol, 143) - more complex analogy of pop3, don't remove messages from server
 * SMTP (Simple Mail Transfer Protocol, 25) - send mail to mail server.
-Don't cofuse IMAP/POP3 - read email from mailServer, SMTP - send email to mailServer
+Don't confuse IMAP/POP3 - read email from mailServer, SMTP - send email to mailServer
 * Telnet (terminal network, 23) - allows to communicate with remote OS by sending unencrypted text data.
 Nowadays mostly outdated and replaced by ssh
 * SSH (Secure Shell, 22) - like telnet, but exchange encrypted data
 * FTP (File Transfer Protocol, 20) - transfer file to server, unsecured.
-You can use FTPS(port 21) or FTPS (port 22) for secure file transfer
+You can use FTPS (port 21) or FTPS (port 22) for secure file transfer

 ###### Low Level Protocols
 * ICMP (Internet Control Message Protocol) - located at network layer - error reporting and query service.
 Ping command use ICMP echo to determine availability of some destination
 * Mac address - unique address of every network device, consists of 48 bits (12 symbols), first 24 - set by IEEE, another 24 - by manufacturer (example: 005555.001234).
 * ARP (Address Resolution Protocol) - used to discover link layer address (mac-address) associated with given network layer address (ip-address).
-For for IPv4.
+Only for IPv4.
 You can play with in in linux by `arp --help`.
 * NDP (Neighbor Discovery Protocol) - same as ARP, only for IPv6
 * NAT (Network Address Translation) - if you have 1 public IP address that's visible to whole world, and also have a private network with lots of computers there, and you want to route specific request to some computer in your network your router will use NAT.
 It will change headers in packet and resend it to particular IP address inside private network.
 When you make request from your private ip address 192.168.0.1 to google.com, your router will substitute your ip with it's public ip address.
 Google will respond to router public ip address and router will got this response, and then will redirect this response back to your machine.
 * IP address - divided between public and private (used for local networks) Private networks:
-10.0.0.0 — 10.255.255.255, subnet mask => 255.0.0.0 (10/8, 24 bits), mostly used in work-related networks.
+10.0.0.0 - 10.255.255.255, subnet mask => 255.0.0.0 (10/8, 24 bits), mostly used in work-related networks.
-172.16.0.0 — 172.31.255.255, subnet mask => 255.240.0.0 (172.16/12, 20 bits), mostly not used anywhere.
+172.16.0.0 - 172.31.255.255, subnet mask => 255.240.0.0 (172.16/12, 20 bits), mostly not used anywhere.
-192.168.0.0 — 192.168.255.255 subnet mask => 255.255.0.0 (192.168/16, 16 bits), mostly used in home-related networks.
+192.168.0.0 - 192.168.255.255 subnet mask => 255.255.0.0 (192.168/16, 16 bits), mostly used in home-related networks.
 * Subnet mask - used to divide ip address into 2 parts: network + host.
 192.168.0.0/16 - first 16 bytes - network, last - ip address, totally there can be 2**16=65536 ip addresses.
 192.168.0.0/24 - first 24 bytes - network, last 8 - ip address totally 2**8 = 256 ip addresses.